For people who are looking for functional, realty based self-defense...

 Question: What do I wear for my trial lesson?

-Question: What if I'm too old or not in shape for martial arts training?
+Question: What if I'm not in shape for the Wing Chun class?

-Question: Can I enroll in martial arts even if I have no experience and not very athletic?
+Question: Can I enroll in the Wing Chun class even if I have no experience and not very athletic?

 Question: When can I enroll?

-Answer: Our program is on-going and you can start at anytime.
+Answer: Our program is on-going. in other word, you can start at any time.

-Answer: If you are on a trial program, you are able to borrow our equipment.
-However, when enrolling in our regular program students are required to have their own equipment gears.
-Equipment are purchased here at our martial arts studio.
+Answer: Usually, If you are on a trial program, you can borrow our equipment.
+However, if you enroll in the ongoing program, you should have your own equipment.
+Good news!
+Everything you need can be purchased here at our martial arts studio.

 Question: Are there any testing fees?

 Answer: Yes, testing fees are $55 per student.
-Testing are held twice a year in April and October.
-Black belt testing fee is $100.
+Usually, belt tests are held twice a year in April and October.

-Answer: You can check out the prices for our classes here: https://www.lvshaolin.com/prices/
+Answer: Presently, you can check out the prices for our classes here: https://www.lvshaolin.com/prices/

-Question: Will I get hurt training in martial arts?
+Question: Will I get hurt training in the Wing Chun class?

 "Martial arts is a huge source of positivism and motivation in my life. "